gmarimon98/dd-srd/content/gameplay/action-scenes.md

 - A difficulty, ranging from 10 to 25
 - A health value, ranging from 1 to around 10
 - A list of tags, each with a star value ranging from 1✦ to 5✦
-- A weakness, which if invoked in the roll, causes successful combat rolls to deal one extra damage
+- Optionally, one or more weaknesses which, if invoked in the roll, cause successful combat rolls to deal one extra damage

 For example, the following is an enemy: